Diet and lifestyle can be some of the most powerful ways to boost the immune system.

 Add the highly virulent seasonal Flu shot that is chock full of neuro-toxic aluminum and mercury, and you really can’t go wrong – with getting the Flu and any other sickness you can imagine, that is.
 In fact, heavy metal and chemical toxicity can present as a bad cold or flu.
 (I know this from very personal experience.)

 So here are some powerful things we either use or do to boost the immune system any time of the year, but especially during what’s known as flu season.

 #1 Essential Oils

 Frankincense can also be used proactively.
 Dr. Axe suggests applying it (with a carrier oil) to the chest before going out when there is a possibility of being around someone sick.
 I’ve yet to try this, but plan to this flu season.

-If we have coughs, phlegm or breathing issues going on, I’ll add Frankincense to Breathe Ease and Sacred Immune Strength (or Flu Time, whichever smell I’m preferring, but I usually always prefer the Immune Strength 😉 ).
+If we have coughs, phlegm or breathing issues going on, I’ll add 1 drop Frankincense to Breathe Ease and Sacred Immune Strength (or Flu Time, whichever smell I’m preferring, but I usually always prefer the Sacred Immune Strength).
 It is more of a fresh, clean smell.